Fclem/isbio2_old/README.rst

 What it IS NOT?
 ---------
 - It is not a place to store your data.
+- It is not a framework to develop R scripts.
 - It does not perform any computation itself.
-All computations submited to DRMAA cluster.
-- It is not a framework to develop R scripts.

 Why would you use BREEZE?
 ---------
-- If you are a biologist and you DO NOT want to bother with R code and poke bioinformaticians every time you get new data, you are very welcome to BREEZE.
-- If you are a bioinformatician and create R scripts and want to make them available to FIMM researchers, go ahead to push them to BREEZE.
+If you are a biologist and you DO NOT want to bother with R code and poke bioinformaticians every time you get new data, you are very welcome to BREEZE.
+If you are a bioinformatician and create R scripts and want to make them available to FIMM researchers, go ahead to push them to BREEZE.